nrfconnect/sdk-nrf/samples/bluetooth/mesh/light_switch/README.rst

 .. _bluetooth_mesh_light_switch:

-Bluetooth: Mesh Light Switch
+Bluetooth: Mesh light switch
 ############################

 .. contents::
    :local:
    :depth: 2

-The Bluetooth Mesh Light Switch sample demonstrates how to set up a basic Mesh client model application and control LEDs with the Bluetooth Mesh, using the :ref:`bt_mesh_onoff_readme`.
+The Bluetooth mesh light switch sample demonstrates how to set up a basic mesh client model application, and control LEDs with the Bluetooth mesh using the :ref:`bt_mesh_onoff_readme`.

 Overview
 ********